-4.3.2 BACK EMF SAMPLER WITH PHASE MULTIPLEXER AND NEUTRAL SIMULATOR (MCP8025)
+4.3.2 BACK EMF SAMPLER WITH PHASE MULTIPLEXER AND NEUTRAL SIMULATOR (MCP8025A)

-The commutation loop of a BLDC motor control is a phase lock loop (PLL) that locks to the rotor's position.
+The commutation loop of a BLDC motor control is a Phase-Locked Loop (PLL) that locks to the rotor's position.
 Note that this inner loop does not attempt to modify the position of the rotor, but modifies the commutation times to match whatever position the rotor has.
-An outer speed loop changes the rotor velocity, and the commutation loop locks to the rotor's position to commutate the phases at the correct times.
+An outer speed loop changes the rotor velocity and the commutation loop locks to the rotor's position to commutate the phases at the correct times.

-The Back EMF sensor consists of the motor, a Back EMF sampler, a phase multiplexer and a neutral simulator.
+The back EMF sensor consists of the motor, a back EMF sampler, a phase multiplexer and a neutral simulator.